rob2d/portfolio_2018/ROADMAP.md

 - go through components and determine `recompose/pure` usage to be sure the hierarchy is best for rendering efficiency.

-- react-redux-router is deprecated.
-Migrate to another library (completely does the job for now though w R16+Redux)

 ## MediaReel

 - cache instances of YouTube player while parent still mounted so that there's no need to reload iframe